ccat3z/stars/README.md

 * [jD91mZM2/xidlehook](https://github.com/jD91mZM2/xidlehook): GitLab: https://gitlab.com/jD91mZM2/xidlehook
 * [duskwuff/Xilinx-ISE-Makefile](https://github.com/duskwuff/Xilinx-ISE-Makefile): An example of how to use the Xilinx ISE toolchain from the command line
 * [florentc/xob](https://github.com/florentc/xob): A lightweight overlay volume (or anything) bar for the X Window System.
+* [xournalpp/xournalpp](https://github.com/xournalpp/xournalpp): Xournal++ is a handwriting notetaking software with PDF annotation support.
+Written in C++ with GTK3, supporting Linux (e.g. Ubuntu, Debian, Arch, SUSE), macOS and Windows 10.
+Supports pen input from devices such as Wacom Tablets.
 * [botoxparty/XP.css](https://github.com/botoxparty/XP.css): A CSS framework for building faithful recreations of operating system GUIs.
 * [WindySha/Xpatch](https://github.com/WindySha/Xpatch): 免Root实现app加载Xposed插件工具。This is a tool to repackage apk file, then the apk can load any xposed modules installed in the device.
 It is another way to hook an app without root device.
 * [XTLS/Xray-core](https://github.com/XTLS/Xray-core): Xray, Penetrates Everything.
 Also the best v2ray-core, with XTLS support.
 Fully compatible configuration.